 - The “if it’s Tuesday” Strategy.
 Many food truck entrepreneurs like to move around to take care of their fans.
 Rather than be in one place all the time, they are in one place every Monday, another every Tuesday, and so on.
 For this strategy to work, you need to find locations that have large numbers of hungry patrons (think workers, students, military) in a concentrated environment such as an office park, industrial park, university, or military base.
 Let your fans know that you will be there every Tuesday for breakfast and lunch, and possibly dinner if it makes sense.
 By the way, be sure to publish your daily whereabouts on your website.

 - The Festival or Event Strategy.
 Rather than ask your customers to come to you, you can go to them and have fun doing it.
 Where?
-How about state fairs, county fairs, football games in the fall, ski slopes in the winter, golf tournaments, or the Super Bowl.
+How about state fairs, private events, county fairs, football games in the fall, ski slopes in the winter, golf tournaments, or the Super Bowl.
 Perhaps you will develop a regional strategy where you are working in the northeast in the summer and the southeast in the winter.

 - The Urban Street Strategy.
 Big cities have busy urban neighborhoods with lots of foot and vehicular traffic most nights.
 Be there and be part of it.